-CWA section 402(a)(1) and 40 C.F.R. section 125.3 authorize the use of best professional judgment (BPJ) to derive technology-based effluent limitations on a case-by-case basis whenever U.S. EPA has not promulgated effluent limitations, guidelines, and standards.
-When using BPJ to impose technology-based effluent limits based on BPT and BCT control, 40 C.F.R. section 125.3 requires the Regional Water Board to consider the factors set forth in 40 C.F.R. subsections 125.3(c)(2)(i)-(ii) and 125.3(d).
+Where U.S. EPA has not yet developed technology-based standards for a particular industry or a particular pollutant, CWA section 402(a)(1) and 40 C.F.R. section 125.3 authorize the use of best professional judgement (BPJ) to derive technology-based effluent limitations on a case-by-case basis.
+When BPJ is used, the permit must reflect specific factors outlined at 40 C.F.R. section 125.3.